 we need no additional configuration.

 The ui project contains a small servlet TaskServlet to display the tasklist and individual tasks.
 To work with the tasks the servlet needs the TaskService.
+We inject the TaskService by using the annotation @Inject which is able to inject any bean by type and the annotation @OsgiService which creates a blueprint reference to an OSGiSerivce of the given type.

 The last project only installs a feature descriptor to the maven repository so we can install it easily in Karaf.
 The descriptor defines a feature named tasklist and the bundles to be installed from